 Our Favorite Pink Paint Colors to Make a Girl’s Room Pop

+Let’s dive in on how to choose the best pink bedroom colors!
 It doesn’t get much more quintessential for a girl’s room than head-to-toe pink decor.
-But how do you ensure you choose the right pink?
+But how do you choose the right pink?
 Pinks, when done tastefully, can add a whimsical and fresh vibe to any space.
 For kids, it’s an especially fun shade to play with.
-Too saturated or loud, though, and you’ve got a room that isn’t restful and feels stuck in the 80s and 90s.
+Too saturated or loud, though, and you’ve got a room that isn’t restful and feels stuck in the 80s and 90s. ?

 To help you get started, read on.
 Our must-have round up of pink hues will make your paint selection process a cinch.

 Pin this image for easy reference!

 Classic in every way, you simply can’t go wrong with a pale pink shade.
 Unlike its bolder and more saturated cousins, pale pink is inherently soft and understated.
 Plus, because it lives in the pastel realm, it can easily work with a multitude of other colors.